StoneShark/MancalaGames/README.md

 ## Distribution Files ##

-To download and play Mancala Games, get the MancalaGames.zip file.
+To download and play Mancala Games, get the MancalaGames.tgz file.
 It is a self contained set of executables and all required files.
 No installation is required, just expand the zip file which requires 31MB.